michaelebrooker/bh/content/stay.md

 {{< responsive-image img="/images/living-area.jpg/" text="The open plan living area." >}}

 The main part of the bungalow is open plan with kitchen-dining area and lounge combined, and the French windows look out over **Lake Victoria**.
-You can sit and take tea with the daily on-shore breeze cooling either in the lounge or on the verandah.
+You can sit and take tea with the afternoon on-shore breeze cooling either in the lounge or on the verandah.

 {{< responsive-image img="/images/verandah-1.jpg/" text="The verandah looks out on to the Lake." >}}

-The verandah looks out over the beach and Lake Victoria, andis in front of the living area and two of the bedrooms have French windows with views of the Lake.
+The verandah looks out over the beach and Lake Victoria, and is in front of the living area and two of the bedrooms have French windows with views of the Lake.

 {{< responsive-image img="/images/masterbedroom.jpg/" text="The lounge and dining area and kitchen." >}}

-There are three bedrooms: the master bedroom - **above** - has an en-suite shower and toilet and French windows looking out to the Lake, the other two bedrooms have a shared shower and toilet facilities.
+There are three bedrooms: the master bedroom - above - has a private en-suite shower and toilet and French windows looking out to the Lake.
+The other two bedrooms have shared shower and toilet facilities.
 Every bedroom has a modern double bed.
 At night you can here the waves lapping on the shore lulling you to sleep.

 {{< responsive-image img="/images/bedroom2.jpg/" text="Bedroom two with double bed and shared facilities with French windows lookign out to the Lake." >}}